Yes, hello, I’m here in defence of cardio.

 Find a form you love (you might have to kiss a few frogs til you find it), but don’t turn your back on cardio completely.
 Because, aside from its many health benefits, cardio is great for your mental health too.

-It makes you feel good, it gives you energy, and it makes you a happier person.
+It makes you feel good, it gives you energy, and overall, cardio makes you a happier person.
 Here’s how.

-1. It releases all the happy chemicals in your body
+Cardio releases chemicals in your body that make you happier

 Like, you actually feel happier on a chemical level.